TinyBase logoTinyBase β

 Thumbnail of Vite app

-In fact, there are eleven templates for TinyBase, depending on whether you want to use TypeScript or React, and the integrations you want to target.
+In fact, there are several templates for TinyBase, depending on whether you want to use TypeScript or React, and the integrations you want to target.
 Instructions are available in the README of each:

 TemplateLanguageReactPlus